 The Grace of Joy in Service

-Jesus demonstrated servant leadership when He “laid aside his garments; and took a towel, and girded himself.
-After that he poureth water into a bason, and began to wash the disciples’ feet, and to wipe them with the towel wherewith he was girded” (John 13:4–5).
+He riseth from supper, and laid aside his garments; and took a towel, and girded himself.
+After that he poureth water into a bason, and began to wash the disciples’ feet, and to wipe them with the towel wherewith he was girded.—John 13:4–5

 Servant leadership can only be sustained by the grace of God.
 It is grace that gives us the desire to serve others.
 It is grace that gives us the wisdom to lead.
 It begins with us experiencing the grace of God in our hearts and then graciously ministering to others as we lead.